Life insurance

 The Importance of Life Insurance

-Life insurance is a contract between you and an insurance company indicating that if you were to pass away, your beneficiaries (the people you choose) would receive a certain amount of money.
+Life insurance is a contract between you and an insurance company stating that if you were to pass away, your beneficiaries (the people you choose) would receive a certain amount of money, as long as the premiums are paid.
 That's known as a death benefit.

 Life insurance usually comes into play when you have financial dependents, or people who count on your money in order to get by.
 Most often this means children, but it could include any other family members you care for, or even friends.
 Term life insurance payouts can be used to cover just about anything, from funeral costs to debt repayments.